Course No. 9032

 After reading Chapter 2, participants will be able to:

-1. Identify the transfer of money, property or both by prospective shareholders and the basic requirements associated with §351.
+- Identify the transfer of money, property, or both by prospective shareholders and the basic requirements associated with §351.

-2. Recognize the requirements of §1244 and the small business stock exclusion, determine the differences between start-up and organizational expenses and, identify the elements of corporate tax recognition including the dangers of corporate ownership and capital gains and losses stating dividends received treatment.
+- Recognize the differences between start-up and organizational expenses, and identify the elements of corporate tax recognition, including capital gains and losses, stating dividends received treatment.

-3. Specify the requirements for corporate charitable contributions, and determine how to avoid §541 status particularly as to personal service contracts.
+- Specify the requirements for corporate charitable contributions, and determine how to avoid §541 status, particularly as to personal service contracts.

 After studying the materials in Chapter 2, answer the exam questions 13 to 29.